Spin-charge separation in a 1D Fermi gas with tunable interactions: Supplementary Text

 The parameter $\alpha$ is a short-range cutoff.
 The first two terms describe the conventional linear TLL, i.e. the low-energy excitations of the 1D interacting Fermi gas separates into charge and spin collective bosonic modes, with

 This effective Hamiltonian characterizes the long-distance asymptotic decay of correlations in the 1D Fermi gas, i.e. the linear TLL behavior.
-The coefficients for different processes are given phenomenologically in \cite{Giamarchi_Book}.
+The coefficients for different processes are given phenomenologically in Ref. \cite{Giamarchi_Book}.
 The coefficient $v_c/K_c$ is the energy cost for changing the particle density, while $v_{s}/ K_{s}$ determines the energy for creating a nonzero spin polarization.
-The last term in the effective Hamiltonian (\ref{effective}) characterizes the $2k_F$ back-scattering process, with $g_1 = c$ the coupling constant of this marginally irrelevant back-scattering operator.
+The last term in the effective Hamiltonian (\ref{effective}) characterizes the $2k_F$ back-scattering process, where $g_1$ is the coupling constant of this marginally irrelevant back-scattering operator (in the RG sense).
 This back-scattering term only affects the spin sector, and as we will show, it has a quite significant effect on the spin DSF.
-In the above TLL description, the velocities $v_{c,s}$ and Luttinger liquid parameters $K_{c,s}$ can be calculated using the Bethe ansatz and thermodynamic equations \cite{Guan2013}
+In the above TLL description, the velocities $v_{c,s}$ and Luttinger liquid parameters $K_{c,s}$ can be calculated using the Bethe ansatz and thermodynamic equations \cite{Guan2013}, via